bisthebis/my_interpreter/grammaire.md

 Expressions are composed of addtion, multiplication, substraction, division, and exponentiation with literals and previously defined constants.

+Conditions are **expressions** in the form *if cond then x else y endif*, where cond is a number and is evaluated to True if it's not 0.

 ##Syntax analysis

 Formal rules :